galasa-dev/galasa.dev/src/markdown-pages/Galasa-as-part-of-a-DevOps-strategy.md

 title: "Galasa and DevOps"
 ---
 ## What is DevOps?
-DevOps is a set of processes that enable development and operations teams to build and deliver quality software in a repeatable, fast and error-free way.
+ DevOps is a set of processes that enable development and operations teams to continuously deliver high quality software in a fast, reliable, repeatable way.

 ## Benefits of Galasa as part of a DevOps strategy
 Galasa as part of a DevOps strategy can provide significant benefit in three key areas: